jayleetx/blog/content/_index.md

 ---
-title: "Jay's Blog"
+title: "Blogrolling"
-description: "Working on the blog"
+description: "Working on my writing"
 display_section: posts
 ---

-Here's the sidebar, y'all.
+# Hi, I'm Jay

+And here's my writing.
+We'll see together what it ends up being about!